karatelabs/karate/README.md

 ## Java API
 It should be clear now that Karate provides a super-simple way to make HTTP requests compared to how you would have done so in Java.
 It is also possible to invoke a feature file via a Java API which can be very useful in some test-automation situations.

 A common use case is to mix API-calls into a larger test-suite, for example a Selenium or WebDriver UI test.
 So you can use Karate to set-up data via API calls, then run the UI test-automation, and finally again use Karate to assert that the system-state is as expected.
+Note that you can even include calls to a database from Karate using [Java interop](#calling-java).
+And [this example](karate-demo/src/test/java/demo/dogs/dogs.feature) may make it clear why using Karate itself to drive even your UI-tests may be a good idea.

 There are two static methods in `com.intuit.karate.cucumber.CucumberRunner` (`runFeature()` and `runClasspathFeature()`) which are best explained in this demo unit-test: [`JavaApiTest.java`](karate-demo/src/test/java/demo/java/JavaApiTest.java).